tobiasgrubenmann/set09121/lectures/lecture3.md

 # Boundaries

 - **Boundaries** define where the game is taking place.
-- Games exist in a world where the formal elements exist.
+- Games exist in a world where the formal elements exist. <!-- .element: class="fragment" -->
     - Sometimes called the magic circle.
-- Boundaries can be physical.
+- Boundaries can be physical. <!-- .element: class="fragment" -->
     - The normal approach in video games.
     - Screen boundaries, 3D world boundaries, etc. are all examples of this.
-- Boundaries can be conceptual.
+- Boundaries can be conceptual. <!-- .element: class="fragment" -->
     - The players make an agreement to stay within the rules of the game.